Improving access to employment opportunities for persons with disabilities in Egypt

 Person using digital accessibility device

-The Empowering Inclusion in Employment program aims to provide digital accessibility support to employment opportunities for persons with:
+The Empowering Inclusion in Employment program helped to provide digital accessibility support to employment opportunities for persons with:

 • hearing and auditory impairments